fusho96/bioinformatics/README.md

 2. Use Adobe Illustrator to revise the figures as you want.

 ### Ploting the current vs. time, and gas concentration vs. time
-I prefer to use MATLAB for making two y-axes figures, again, it's personal choice.
+I prefer to use `MATLAB` for making two y-axis figures, again, it's a personal choice.
 1. Import all your data into MATLAB data format (*.mat)
 2. Run `./リアクターの電流ー気相/plot_od_code.m`
 3. Use Adobe Illustrator to combine all the figures.